Raghib al-Nashashibi: Political career

 Nashashibi succeeded Musa Kazim al-Husayni as mayor of Jerusalem in 1920, and was elected to the post in the 1927 Municipal elections.
 Haym Salomon and Jacob Faradj were elected as vice-mayors.
 He sought re-election as Mayor and to the City Council in 1934, but lost his seat in the city council to Hussein Khalidi.
 He subsequently appealed the results to the Jerusalem District Court.
 Which ruled in Khalidi's favor in January 1935.
 Nashashibi was subsequently succeeded as Mayor by Khalidi later that month.

 He was a leading opponent of the Husayni family in Palestine.
 In 1937 he secretly favoured union with Transjordan.
 Nashashibi was a founding member of the Arab Higher Committee and a leader of the National Defence Party.

 Following the outbreak of the Arab–Israeli War, Nashashibi fled to Egypt.
 He subsequently returned to the West Bank, and was appointed head of the new Jordanian ministry for refugees and rehabilitation in August 1949.
 That September, he was appointed the first Governor-General for Arab Palestine.
 In 1950 he became Jordanian Minister of Agriculture and later Minister of Transport.
 He was also appointed as custodian of the Holy Places of Jerusalem with cabinet rank.

 Personal life

-His second wife, a French Jew, lived on Kantura street.
-Their eldest son was Mansur.
+Nashashibi had two wifes.
+With his first wife, a Jew called Ida Aldoroti, he had three sons called Munjed, Adnan and the eldest Mansur.
+His second wife was called Alice.
 Nasashibi died in April 1951 of illness at Augusta Victoria Hospital in East Jerusalem.